coiby/WuGroup/installing_lammps.md

 After you execute `make yes-molecule`, you need to re-run `make mpi`.

-You can run `/home/coiby/lammps/src/lmp_mpi -h` to get a list of atom styles,
+You can run `/home/coiby/lammps/src/lmp_mpi -h` to get the list of available styles,
 ```
 * Atom styles: